willardharris/balena-ads-b/README.md

 Thanks to [garethhowell](https://github.com/garethhowell) for implementing ADSB Exchange support.

-Thanks to [rmorillo24](https://github.com/rmorillo24/) for verifying balenaFin compability and to [adaptive](https://github.com/adaptive/) for confirming Raspberry Pi 400 compability!
+Thanks to [rmorillo24](https://github.com/rmorillo24/) for verifying balenaFin compability, to [adaptive](https://github.com/adaptive/) for confirming Raspberry Pi 400 compability, and to [alanb128](https://github.com/alanb128) for confirming that the UAT implementation works in the US.

 ## Part 1 – Build the receiver